utkarsh2314/Pocket_Tanks/README.md

 ## Contributing
-We welcome contributions to the AR Encyclopedia project.
+We welcome contributions to the Pocket Tanks project.
 If you'd like to contribute, please follow these guidelines:

 Fork the repository and create your branch.
 Make your changes or additions.